videoturingtest/osw-submission-tutorial/README.md

-# Open Software Submission tutorial
+# Open Software Submission utorial
 A tutorial to submit open-source software to this VIC GitHub

 # Contents